peteroupc/peteroupc.github.io/bernoulli.md

 ## Acknowledgments

 I acknowledge Luis Mendo, who responded to one of my open questions, as well as C. Karney.
+Due to a suggestion by Michael Shoemate who suggested it was "easy to get lost" in this and related articles, some sections that related to Bernoulli factories and were formerly in "More Algorithms for Arbitrary-Precision Sampling" were moved here.

 <a id=Notes></a>
 ## Notes